-- Unlike the organised industrial sector, there is 3. no fixed employment relationship in construction industry.
-The peculiar nature of the construction industry is in its changing employer employes relationship.
-In the construction industry, the product of labour is stationary, the contractors, sub contractors and workers move to different locations to work for different principal employers. addition thereto in the construction industry, there is a hierarchy of relationships.
-The employment is contractual and most often on a sub contract basis and is unregulated by any existing law.
-Thus, to ensure security of employment and protection of workers, it is imperative to regulate employment in the industry. - 4.
-Though labour laws enacted to protect sweated labour, such as Minimum Wages Act, Contract Labour (Regulation and Abolition) Act etc., are sought to be applied to construction labour, they are not capable of implementation due to changing employer-employee relation, inadequacy of labour law administration, lack of provisions to employer workers in the implementation and to protect them against victimisation. - 5.
-Though Social Security laws such as E.S.I.
-Act, EPF Act, Payment of Gratuity Act etc., have been sought to be extended to construction industry, the constraints in their application have been experienced due to lack of continuity of employment, changing employer-employee relationship and total lack of records pertaining to details of employment.
+3. Unlike the organised industrial sector, there is no fixed employment relationship in the construction industry.
+The peculiar nature of the construction industry is in its changing employer-employee relationship.
+In the construction industry, the product of labour is stationary whereas the contractors, sub contractors and workers move to different locations to work for different principal employers.
+In addition thereto in the construction industry, there is a hierarchy of relationships.
+The employment is contractual, most often on a sub contract basis, and is unregulated by any existing law.
+Thus, to ensure security of employment and protection of workers, it is imperative to regulate employment in the industry.

+4. Though labour laws enacted to protect sweated labour, such as the Minimum Wages Act, Contract Labour (Regulation and Abolition) Act etc., are sought to be applied to construction labour, they are not capable of being implemented due to the changing employer-employee relation, inadequacy of labour law administration and the lack of provisions to involve workers in the implementation or to protect them against victimisation.

+5. Though social security laws such as the E.S.I.
+Act, EPF Act, Payment of Gratuity Act etc., have been sought to be extended to the construction industry, constraints in their application have been experienced due to lack of continuity of employment, the changing employer-employee relationship and the total lack of records pertaining to details of employment.

-- 6. Thus, the major contributing cause to this state of affairs is the total inapplicability of the normal typs of labour laws to the situation obtaining in the construction industry.
-The beneficiaries of the Labour of Labour of construction workers, have thus a collective of obligation to meet the human needs of those, whose fruits of labour, benefit the people at large.
-If the benefits of labour legislation will have to reach this large mass of workers, it is then necessary that the law should take note of the unique features of the industry and should provide not merely for welfare of the workmen, but also for the regulation of employment itself in the industry.
+6. Thus, the major contributing cause to this state of affairs is the total inapplicability of the normal type of labour laws to the situation obtaining in the construction industry.
+The beneficiaries of the labour of construction workers, have thus a collective obligation to meet the human needs of those, the fruits of whose labour benefit the people at large.
+If the benefits of labour legislation are to reach this large mass of workers, it is then necessary that the law should take note of the unique features of the industry and should provide not merely for welfare of the workmen, but also for the regulation of employment itself in the industry.
 Such regulation could not be left to be taken care of by the employers or by the administrative heirarchy, but must be entrusted to an autonomous body statutorily set up and consisting of representatives of the workers, government and the employers.
-The Mathadi Labour Board and Dock Labour Board, which are analogous provide useful examples. - 7.
-The proposed Law intends to incorporate the following features based on the above stated nature of employment in construction industry. - a) compulsory registration of the employers and of the workers;
+The Mathadi Labour Board and Dock Labour Board, which are analogous provide useful examples.

+7. The proposed Law intends to incorporate the following features based on the above stated nature of employment in construction industry.